Learn the craft of formulating a sermon and Bible class lesson

 This link will help detail, how to put together this type of sermon. http://executableoutlines.com

-I like to add in my "article sermons" and in the different outline sermons I preach, the scriptures from the Bible passages, I will speak on, to the sermon format.
+I like to add in my "article sermons" and in my "outline sermons" the scriptures from the Bible passages, I will speak on, I find it flows easier when the verses are written down onto my paper, with my content in my sermon format.
 I like using the Bible, but it's easier to have them written down in my sermon for quick access.
 This is a personal choice.
 Find out what works for you.
 Don't forget to give people time to turn to the Bible passages you mention in your sermon.
 I mention the passage I will read at least 2-3 times.
 I read it clearly and I don't rush the reading.

 _________________________________________________________________________________________________________________________________________________________________